I think you’ll love these Christmas stocking ideas and tutorial because homemade goods seem to touch a place in our hearts!

 Stitch, then reinforce by backstitching a few times.
 Thread the bell on your ribbon and then stitch the other end the same way.

 6 Blanket stitch sides together with yarn or embroidery floss.
 Here’s a great tutorial for how to blanket stitch.

 YAY!
 You are done and ready to hang your stocking.

-For your more inspiration, check out Ruth’s latest creations below.
+For more inspiration, check out Ruth’s latest creations below.
 Aren’t they beautiful?

-Please let me know if you make a Christmas stocking in the comment box below.
+Please let me know if you make a Christmas stocking or any of the projects above.
 I would love to see your holiday projects!
-Are you inspired to BLOOM & SEW?
-Tag me @bebraveandbloom or use #bebraveandbloominspiration

 Subscribe to Bloom’s Newsletter

 Sign up for the Bloom newsletter.
 Select only the topics that interest you!
 Creative projects include crafts, sewing, recipes, hosting/entertaining, home/garden, and gnome-only emails.